 Experience: Mr. Phan Van Hai has over 17 years of working experience in the banking and finance sector.
 He became a Member of the BOD of BIDC in 2014.
+Year of Birth: 1976

 Education Level: Master of Banking and Finance.